 4. Write engaging captions

 Your captions should be brief, well-written (no grammatical or spelling errors), and conversational.
-They should encourage your audience to engage with you further by clicking a link to read more, by responding to a question which you ask, or by visiting your website for more information on your services.
+They should encourage your audience to engage with you further by clicking a link to read more, by responding to a question that you ask, or by visiting your website for more information on your services.

 5. Choose effective hashtags